 Click here to learn more about internship opportunities and apply today.

-LAT's youth division, Log Art Theatre Academy, offers opportunities for children and youth to participate in their own theatre productions!
+DownloadLAT's youth division, Log Art Theatre Academy, offers opportunities for children and youth to participate in their own theatre productions!

 We've partnered with our friends at The Show Must Go On...Line to bring you LAT Listen, a series of audio plays on our YouTube channel, free to enjoy any time!

-The Log Art Theatre Flex Pass allows our members a great way to experience what our theatre has to offer!
-These FLEX PASS options will offer you great flexibility, and reserved, premium seating to any event that you redeem your tickets for.
-Whether it's a play or a dinner theatre, you can be as close to the stage as possible!
+The Log Art Theatre Flex Pass provides our members with a great way of experiencing what Log Art Theatre has to offer!
+FLEX PASS will offer you great flexibility and reserved premium seating when you redeem your tickets.
+Whether it's a play or a dinner theatre, you can be as close to the actions on stage as possible!
 Explore the different packages and find what fits you best.
+All Log Art Theatre tickets and Flex Passes are nonrefundable.
+Flex Passes are offered with two options, one for CACCC MEMBERS and CACCC NON-MEMBERS.
+Please note, all online Flex Pass & ticket purchases include a small surcharge.
+Flex Passes & tickets will be mailed to your address as provided by PayPal or in-person.

 All Log Art Theatre tickets and Flex Passes are nonrefundable.
-Flex Passes are offered to CAC MEMBERS ONLY.
-Non-members who try to purchase Flex Passes online will be invoiced for the membership cost.
 Please note, all online Flex Pass & ticket purchases include a small surcharge.
 Flex Passes & Tickets will be mailed to your address as provided by PayPal.

 Angela R. Godin (Director)- Angela is the Executive Director of the Community Arts Center of Cambria County, where she develops and navigates the Center’s programming, special events, fundraising campaigns, marketing, and grant writing initiatives.
 Angela is a Cum Laude graduate from the University of Pittsburgh with a Bachelor of Arts in Theatre Arts.
 She worked as an independent contractor in art related fields for over eleven years.
 This experience included directing over twenty plays and musicals, performing in close to forty productions, as well as vast experience in choreography, dance instruction, stage-managing, lighting design, sound design and production management/administration.
 Her repertoire comprises of directing theatre festivals, studio theatre projects, acting camps, training seminars and teaching theatre courses to all ages.
 Angela has over twenty years of dance training and/or instructing.
 She is a member of Life Church in Windber, PA.
 She’s thrilled to be bringing her directing skills to the Center by expanding the Log Art Theatre division.
 In In 2018, Angela was accepted into the National Arts Marketing Project Cohort 2, a two-year program through Americans for the Arts, and was the honoree in Arts & Letters for the 2019 Tribute to Women.